ericd-1qbit/the_temple/project_management/Generic End of Project Template.md

 	- organize many reports
 	- help senior management identify the project specifics
 	- listing responsibles - easier for follow ups

+##### Title page
+- 1qbit logo
+- name of its individual members
+- the project manager's name
+- project's name
+- the team's name
+- the executive sponsors
+- last updated date

 ##### Project Overview
 - summary statement: What is **this report** about, content